MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

                               \[Name \<String\>\]: Human-readable name of the filter group.
                             \[Groups \<IMicrosoftGraphFilterGroup\[\]\>\]: Filter group set used to decide whether given object is in scope for provisioning.
 This is the filter which should be used in most cases.
-If an object used to satisfy this filter at a given moment, and then the object or the filter was changed so that filter is not satisfied any longer, such object will get de-provisioned'.
+If an object used to satisfy this filter at a given moment, and then the object or the filter was changed so that filter isn't satisfied any longer, such object will get de-provisioned'.
 An object is considered in scope if ANY of the groups in the collection is evaluated to true.
                             \[InputFilterGroups \<IMicrosoftGraphFilterGroup\[\]\>\]: *Experimental* Filter group set used to filter out objects at the early stage of reading them from the directory.
-If an object doesn't satisfy this filter it will not be processed further.
+If an object doesn't satisfy this filter, it will not be processed further.
 Important to understand is that if an object used to satisfy this filter at a given moment, and then the object or the filter was changed so that filter is no longer satisfied, such object will NOT get de-provisioned.
 An object is considered in scope if ANY of the groups in the collection is evaluated to true.
                           \[SourceObjectName \<String\>\]: Name of the object in the source directory.